 7. Trump International Hotel

 Furthermore, the non-gaming and non-smoking hotel features exemplary service, amazing dining and spa options, and a 7th-floor pool deck.
-Finally, Trump International Hotel is acclaimed to have the best views of the Vegas strip.
+Finally, the Trump International Hotel is acclaimed for having the best views of the Vegas Strip.